JSSOLANO/HGNN_Multi-Omics_Brain_Cancer/README.md

-# Hypergraph Neural Network for Oncogene Analysis
+# Hypergraph Neural Network Applied to Glioma Multi-Omic Data

 A hypergraph neural network (HGNN) autoencoder implementation for identifying genes functionally similar to known oncogenes in glioma brain tumors using multi-omic data from the CPTAC-3 Brain tumor cohort.